All Episodes

 I'm Greg Jarrett.

-I must tell you, it is disturbing that John Bolton, the President Trump's former national security advisor, would have the temerity to write a book that breaches executive privilege and to profit by it financially.
+I must tell you, it is disturbing that John Bolton, President Trump's former national security advisor, would have the temerity to write a book that breaches executive privilege and to profit by it financially.

 No, it's not.

-Um, a senior director at the National Security Council has sent a letter to John Bolton's attorney.
+A senior director at the National Security Council has sent a letter to John Bolton's attorney.

 And the letter warns that the manuscript submitted to the council contains, quote, significant amounts of classified information, including some at the top secret level.